-As a staffing agency, we know more than anyone the cost of filling a position with the wrong candidate.
+As a staffing agency, we know more than anyone the cost of hiring the wrong candidate.
 So we discovered some key questions that will help you weed out the inexperienced, the “great interviewers,” and underperformers.

 1. What’s the most exciting project you’ve worked on in the past?